-- You can tell officers in the Planning Services Team in advance of the meeting that you want to speak on an application.
+- You can tell officers in the Development Team in advance of the meeting that you want to speak to on an application.
 However, you do not have to do this. - When you arrive at the meeting, you must report to the reception desk outside the Committee Room.
-We can take your details and include you on the Chair's list of people who want to speak on particular applications. - You should arrive at the meeting 10 to 15 minutes before the start time of 1.30 pm, so that you can register and find a seat in the committee room. - The Chair will usually make sure that we consider, as early as possible during the meeting, applications where people have said they want to speak.
+We can take your details and include you on the Chair's list of people who want to speak on particular applications. - You should arrive at the meeting 10 to 15 minutes before the start time, which is usually 1:30pm for PAC (although this can sometimes vary), so that you can register and find a seat in the committee room. - The Chair will usually make sure that we consider, as early as possible during the meeting, applications where people have said they want to speak.
 However, this is not always possible.
 You may have to wait while we consider other applications before the one you are interested in comes up. - When the time comes for the application to be considered, the Chair will first ask the officer to present the report.
-Speakers will then follow in this order: - 1 Ward Councillor or Parish Council representative - 2 Anyone who objects, or their representative (see also the section 'frequently asked questions' below ) - 3 The person applying, or their representative - The Chair will ask speakers to take a seat at the table.
-There is a microphone system to make sure everyone can hear. - The Chair will then ask the planning officer if there are any comments on the points raised. - The Committee will then debate the application before moving on to a decision. - Members of the Committee may ask specific questions of a speaker if they are unsure about something which was said, .
+Speakers will then follow in this order. - 1 Ward Councillor or Parish Council representative - 2 Objectors or their representative (see also the section 'frequently asked questions' (over page)) - 3 The person applying, or their representative - The Chair will ask speakers to take a seat at the table.
+There is a microphone system to make sure everyone can hear.

+- The Chair will then ask the planning officer if there are any comments on the points raised. - The Committee will then debate the application before moving on to a decision. - Members of the Committee may ask specific questions of a speaker if they are unsure about something which was said.
 However speakers cannot take part in the debate and will not be given a further opportunity to put forward their case. - Following the debate, the Committee will move to a decision and take a vote.